 New word for writers: vlogging.
 Before I went on the YouTube SciShow, I didn’t know that my host was a famously successful vlogger.
 I hadn’t even heard that term before.
 But Hank Green is the brother of well-known author John Green (The Fault is in Our Stars), with whom he partners for various media events.
 Hank is also an environmental entrepreneur who graduated from the Environmental Studies Program, where I was teaching in Missoula, Montana in the winter of 2016.
 There in lovely Missoula, Hank oversees his vlog empire, which sounds evil but actually employs over 40 people doing good work telling people about science and the environment.
 In this episode, I talk about citizen science and then we are joined by a biologist with a tarantula named Fluffy.

 It’s fair to wonder why I range so widely in my writerly interests.
 I think of John Muir’s quote that everything in the universe is hitched to everything else.
-Finding some of those connections is a pleasure and deep satisfaction.
-I think of that alpha state achieved in a good jigsaw puzzle.
+Finding some of those connections is a pleasure and a satisfaction.
+Reminiscent, perhaps, of that alpha state achieved while doing a good jigsaw puzzle.